Ryan Clarke (English footballer): Northampton Town

 Clarke signed for League Two club Northampton Town on a two-year contract on 2 July 2015.

 AFC Wimbledon and Eastleigh

 On 21 June 2016, Clarke joined League One newcomers AFC Wimbledon on a one-year contract.
 On 21 September Clarke moved to Eastleigh on a two-year deal.
 In April 2017 Clarke's contract with Eastleigh was terminated with mutual consent.

 Torquay United

 On 24 June 2017, Clarke signed for National League club Torquay United.
 He was transfer-listed by Torquay at the end of the 2017–18 season.

 Hungerford Town

 In May 2023, he joined recently relegated Southern Premier Division South club Hungerford Town.

 He departed the club at the end of the 2024–25 season.

 Corsham Town

 In May 2025, Clarke agreed to join Hellenic League Premier Division side Corsham Town.

+On 2 June 2026, the club announced his departure.

+Return to Hungerford Town

+On 29 June 2026, Clarke returned to Hungerford Town, now playing in the Southern League Division One South.